-The combination of these technologies allows to leverage their respective strengths.
-For instance, UAV-acquired habitat data significantly enhance and validate satellite-based classifications, as demonstrated in the ICE CREAMS model (Davies et al., 2024a, 2024b), where UAV data were used to train and validate seagrass habitat classifications across Europe Figure 6.1.
-This hybrid methodology achieves a balance between local accuracy and scalability, reducing the costs associated with large-scale monitoring while preserving the depth of localized observations necessary for comprehensive assessments.

 This integration of drone and satellite technologies enhances the ability to monitor, analyze, and manage intertidal ecosystems effectively.
 By combining detailed precision with extensive coverage, these technologies address scientific and environmental challenges efficiently.
 They improve modeling accuracy, inform evidence-based conservation strategies, and provide critical tools for adaptive management in the context of environmental change.

-6.3 Seagrass and Invasive species interactions - thought experiment
+6.3 Seagrass and Invasive species interactions

 The interaction between seagrasses following heatwave events and the rapid growth capacity of Gracilaria vermiculophylla presents a complex dynamic shaped by environmental stressors, competition, and ecological resilience.
 These interactions are crucial for understanding the evolving structure and function of intertidal ecosystems under climate change.